East Sydney Community and Arts Centre upgrade

 New play equipment includes a slippery dip, rope-climbing tunnel and basket swing, a fairy garden and nature-inspired play elements (see artist's impression above).

 We will improve access from Palmer Street, increase the grass area and provide new paths, seating and energy-efficient lighting.
-We were delayed because of the Ausgrid kiosks and have been further delayed due to wet weather and some unexpected site conditions.
 We expect the project to be completed in the second half of 2016.

 As part of this renewal, we consulted with the community about the proposed name for the new centre and reserve – the 'East Sydney Community and Arts Centre'.
 Council endorsed the name in June 2014.